Driving the Electric Revolution Industrialisation Centres in the North East

 University of Sheffield Advanced Manufacturing Research Centre

-Funded by the DER challenge, the University of Sheffield Advanced Manufacturing Research Centre (AMRC) has developed the UK’s first open-access Rotor Spin Test Facility for testing electrical machine rotors and other rotating components.
+DER-IC University of Sheffield AMRC has developed the UK’s first open-access Rotor Spin Test Facility for testing electrical machine rotors and other rotating components.

 The facility, combined with the AMRC’s advanced manufacturing capabilities, will support the rapid design, manufacture and validation of high-performance machines.
 By offering high-speed and destructive data-rich testing such as spin balancing, radial growth measurement and fatigue testing, the AMRC plays a key role in helping UK manufacturers drive innovation in next-generation rotating machinery technology – a crucial step for the UK industry’s transition towards net zero.